MMDavito/Systematiq_Test/readme.md

 ------------------------------------------
 <h3>Installation and execution/"Test":</h3>

-1. Navigate into the Direcotry of choice and create DataBase using the command "bash create_db.sh"
+1. Navigate into the Directory of choice and create DataBase using the command "bash create_db.sh"
 2. Start the server via "bash start_server.sh"
 3. 'Test' the server via "bash test_server.sh"